 It’s challenging to identify people abusing sleeping pills, but common symptoms may include unsteady pace, euphoria, poor concentration, memory issues, balance problems, and slurred speech.

 Misusing sleeping pills may become a habit and cause addiction, leading to an uncontrolled craving for the medication.
-Addiction to a prescription drug is a problem that you need to address before it escalates into harmful side effects.
+Addiction to a prescription drug is a problem you need to address before it escalates into harmful side effects.

 Symptoms of Sleeping Pills Addiction